-1. First select the cells you want to get formatted.
-Or you can choose the entire column and then press ctrl +1 to get the format cell dialog box.
+- First, select the cells you want to get formatted.
+Or you can choose the column of the entire cell and then press ctrl +1 to get the format cell dialog box.

 “Kg” suffix is now added to your chosen cells.
 Now if you want a sum of these cells, you write the formula and the result will be also formatted as “Kg” (if you format the entire column).

 I will talk about the more techniques in my later blogs.
-Just practise all these and check how friendly this is.
+Just practice all these and check how friendly this is.
 Please let us know your feedback.

 If you liked these techniques for format cells in excel, do share it with your friend and colleagues